 The Philippines is one of the top countries with the hottest e-commerce markets in Southeast Asia.
 A 2014 study by the Ken Research revealed that the Philippines’ e-commerce market can expect an immense compound annual growth rate of 101.4% from 2013-2018, thanks to the rising internet and social media adoption.
-The country also has great call center outsourcing services, which helped in the expansion of delivery in businesses.
+The country also has great, which helped in the expansion of delivery in businesses.

 Selling products online has been a trend recently.
 Online shopping sites have been popping up here and there.
 And like any digital technology, e-commerce has evolved over the years.
 Since surfing the web using mobile devices became more popular, mobile commerce has become its own market.
 Social media sites are also rising, which made them an important driver of e-commerce.